Arab socialism: Nasserism

 Arab socialism in Egypt has its roots in pan-Arabism, nationalism, anti-colonialism and Islamic thought.
 It greatly differentiates itself from communism and other forms of Western socialism, both of which greatly focus on the material conditions, whereas Arab socialism also incorporates religious ideals.
 These ideas are to be found in the Qu'ran, which aimed at the distribution of wealth and the caring for all members of society.
 Socialism had also been introduced at the beginning of the nineteenth century through French thinkers which recognized the particularities of the Egyptian thought towards revolutionary movements.

-Arab socialism was greatly developed through the influence of Gamal Abd el-Nasser, who came to create the definition of Arab socialism.
+Arab socialism was greatly developed through the influence of Gamal Abdel-Nasser, who came to create the definition of Arab socialism.
 Nasser's socialism was based on a pragmatic and empirical approach which broadly disregarded the theoretical framework of socialism if it had no basis in the real conditions that Egypt was facing.
 Moreover, he staunchly opposed the internationalism of other Egyptian communists, seeking alliance purely on pragmatic terms until later purging them.
 After the successful coup d'état of 1952, where King Farouk was deposed bloodlessly, Nasser was only guided by six main tenets: the end of imperialism, the end of the government of capital, social justice (end of domination), creation of a strong national army, creation of a fully operational democratic system and the end of the feudal system.
 Guided by these, he also stressed the importance of a double revolution, a revolution which had to be political and social.
 Political as it needed to end feudalism and the corrupt government; social because it needed to end with oppression between classes.
 The end of oppression did not mean class abolishment, but class harmony within the state.
 He wanted to create the conditions for everyone to have equal opportunities to perform whichever role within society, for which he invested in education and public health measures.
 Addressing students at Alexandria University in 1966, Nasser stated that there was no 'Arab socialism' but an 'Arab application of socialism'.